Golden State Foods: 2012-present

-In May 2012, a 60-foot truck operated by Dawayne Eacret employed by GSF / Quality Custom Distribution (QCD) killed a bicyclist Kathryn Rickson while making a right turn in downtown Portland, Oregon.
+In May 2012, a 60-foot truck operated by Dawayne Eacret employed by GSF / Quality Custom Distribution (QCD) killed a bicyclist named Kathryn Rickson while making a right turn in downtown Portland, Oregon.
 The family and GSF settled a subsequent lawsuit on the eighth day of a civil trial, with GSF agreeing to give $700,000 to the family.

 In November 2012, GSF acquired KanPak China, a manufacturing company for customers in the quick-service restaurant industry.
 GSF then acquired KanPak U.S. the next year.
 In 2013, GSF sold its Rochester, New York distribution facility to another McDonald's supplier, Anderson-DuBose Co.

 A company recalled retail packaged walnuts intended to be sold in Kansas City, Kansas supplied by Golden State Foods when they tested positive for listeria in 2014 in a FDA sampling.

 GSF's QCD subsidiary acquired restaurant supplier Mile Hi Specialty Foods, which served approximately 1,000 stores. in November 2016.
 GSF formed QCD Rocky Mountain LLC to run the unit.
 QCD opened a new facility in Fontana, California, dedicated to servicing Starbucks stores in July 2018.
 In March 2019, GSF opened a 165,000-square-foot meat processing plant in Opelika, Alabama.
 Forbes named GSF in its "Blockchain 50" list in April 2019 for its tracking of food safety data across its supply chain.
 QCD opened a distribution center, in Salt Lake City, in June 2019.

 GSF began using RFID to track the movement of their fresh beef as well as Internet of things devices to monitor its temperature in a pilot program with IBM in 2019.

 In late 2019, GSF's QCD moved its headquarters to Frisco, Texas and acquired four warehouses in the Midwest and Northeast regions in February 2020, becoming Starbucks' top supplier These four warehouses opened for business between March and September, 2020.

 On June 1, 2020, during a protest against police brutality in Portland, Maine, a tractor trailer driver for GSF's Quality Custom Distribution slowly drove into a crowd of protesters following a delivery.
 The driver was arrested on a felony charge of reckless conduct with a dangerous weapon.

 In July 2020, GSF's City of Industry, California facility was closed by the health department after failing to report an outbreak of 43 cases of COVID-19 to the health department as required.
 The facility reopened less than 24 hours later.

 In June 2023, Brian Dick became the president/COO to replace former CEO Mark Wetterau who died in May 2023.
 Wetterau was the CEO for 25 years.
 In July 2024, Dick was promoted to president and CEO.

-As of August 2024, the company was in the process of selling a controlling interest to the Lindsay Goldberg private equity firm, pending regulatory approval.
+In August 2024, the company sold a controlling interest in its business to the Lindsay Goldberg private equity firm.